Wirtos/map/README.md

 ## Installation
 The [map.c](src/cmap.c?raw=1) and [map.h](src/cmap.h?raw=1) files can be dropped into an existing C project and compiled along with it.
-You can also git clone it and add_subdirectory() from cmake project, then link to cmap library.
+You can also git clone it and `add_subdirectory()` from CMake project, then link to cmap library/target.

 ## Usage